Bhupesh-V/Bhupesh-V.github.io/interview.md

 ### How does an ideal codebase look like?

+Meets the following criteria

-1. Has unit-tests.
+1. Unit-tests.
-2. Has monitoring data exposed (memory/CPU usage).
+2. Monitoring data exposed (memory/CPU usage).
-3. Has tools in place to check for security vulnerabilities.
+3. Tools in place to check for security vulnerabilities.
 4. Automated/Low-effort linting in place.
 5. Config files don't exceed 1000 lines (don't ask the backstory for this).
 6. Documentation is handled right inside the codebase in forms of "Diagrams As Code" i.e, Sequence & ER diagrams are checked into VCS.